tobya/DocTo/pages/all/HelpLog.txt.md

   -H  This message
       --HELP -?
-  -WD Use Word for Converstion (Default)
+  -WD Use Word for Converstion (Default).
+Help '-h -wd'
       --word
-  -XL Use Excel for Conversion
+  -XL Use Excel for Conversion.
+Help '-h -xl'
       --excel
-  -PP Use Powerpoint for Conversion
+  -PP Use Powerpoint for Conversion. help '-h -pp'
       --powerpoint
   -F  Input File or Directory
       --inputfile